jailop/multiping/README.md

 It uses the ping command installed in your system to test connections to simultaneous sites.

+It has been tested in Linux and MacOS.

 This tools is intended for diagnostic purposes.

 ## Rust version